jared201/water-overflow/README.md

 ## Solution

-> The solution I will implement is based on the idea above.
+> The solution I implemented was based on the idea above.
 Simply creating a data structure to represent the problem, and then simulating it.

 #### Steps